evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## Drivetrain

 Genesis GV60 AWD has an all-wheel drive system supported by two motors, one on each axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.